Table of Contents

 This diagram is the same.
 You start at the top and weave your way downwards through what is a complex asynchronous and event-driven style of architecture.
 You often get to make a choice - should you follow the “fail event” or the “complete event”?
 As with the books, all paths eventually lead to the (SNMP) trap on the left of the diagram.

-The diagram is complex, it’s trying to show everything and the single colour being used doesn’t help.
+The diagram is complicated, it’s trying to show everything, and the single colour being used does not help.
 Removing some information and/or using colour coding to highlight the different paths through the architecture would help tremendously.

 Should have used a whiteboard!